alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ## Summary

-We improved performance by probably more than 15 times.
+We improved performance by probably more than 15-20 times using various techniques: from simple API to ...
+TODO

-"If you can not measure it, you can not improve it."
-Lord Kelvin
+What's next? further compacting,

 We are at the point when it's impossible to reliably benchmark the code and it's quite difficult to profile it and measure the impact of changes.
 All further optimization steps should be focused on reducing LLC misses and can include compacting the array size, generating the perfect hash function,

-Smaller array
+compacting the array
-Perfect hash
+Generate the perfect hash function
 ASCII -> Bitmasks
+SIMD
 TODO [software prefetch](https://github.com/dotnet/coreclr/issues/5025)
-C/C++ gives you more control

-range check compared to miss?
-TODO

-Or we came to the point where we have to re-iterate and think about efficiency again.

 In 99% cases the bottleneck is a developer not a platform